talwat/lowfi/README.md

 You'll need Rust 1.74.0+.

-If you're on linux, you also need the OpenSSH & Alsa headers.
+If you're on linux, you also need the OpenSSL & Alsa headers.
 Alsa can be installed with `alsa-lib` on Arch or `libasound2-dev` on Ubuntu.

 ### Cargo